Nagamany

 12, cooling load and solar panel area are not sensitive to

 withdrawal rate in the range of between approximately 50-200%.
-For

-a given desalination rate, even though the cooling load at a
+For a given desalination rate, even though the cooling load at a

 withdrawal rate of approximately 200% is higher than that at

 approximately 100%, the auxiliary heat addition is also higher.
-In

-before, the desalination efficiency also decreases.
-Based on these
+discussed before, the desalination efficiency also decreases.

 In summary, model simulations show that the preferred embodiment